xcp-ng/xcp-ng-org/docs/appendix/cli_reference.md

 :::tip
 If you use changed block tracking to take incremental backups of the VDI, ensure that you use the `vdi-data-destroy` command to delete snapshots but keep the metadata.
 Do not use `vdi-destroy` on snapshots of VDIs that have changed block tracking enabled.
-For Local VHD and NFS SR types, disk space is not immediately released on `vdi-destroy`, but periodically during a storage repository scan operation.
+For Local VHD and NFS <abbr title="Storage Repository">SR</abbr> types, disk space is not immediately released on `vdi-destroy`, but periodically during a storage repository scan operation.
 If you must force deleted disk space to be made available, call [`sr-scan`](#sr-scan) manually.
 :::

 ### `vdi-disable-cbt`